 In this rotation fellows will become familiar with the anatomy and physiology and current therapies of patients with congenital heart disease or pulmonary hypertension.
 The multidisciplinary group at Mass General is dedicated to the advancement of care for adolescents and adults born with heart disease.

 Second-year fellows spend one month becoming familiar with the evaluation and management of patients with peripheral vascular disease, including cerebrovascular disease, peripheral arterial disease, renal artery stenosis, complications of venous thromboembolism, and others.

 The Mass General Cardiac Arrhythmia Service was founded in 1978 and was one of the first clinical subspecialty services in United States specifically dedicated to the care of patients with cardiac arrhythmias.
-The cardiac electrophysiology laboratory comprises a state-of-the-art facility constructed in 2000 and fully renovated in 2004, equipped with new X-ray imaging, mapping systems and a robotic catheter navigation system.
+The cardiac electrophysiology laboratory comprises a state-of-the-art facility constructed in 2000 and is currently undergoing an expansion and renovation to keep with the newest technologies, needs and volume.
+It’s equipped with new X-ray imaging, mapping systems and a robotic catheter navigation system.
 Second-year fellows on the electrophysiology rotation gain competence in the interpretation of commonly performed electrophysiology studies, manage inpatients with arrhythmias or dyssynchrony, learn indications for pacemaker and ICD implementation and become experienced in programming and interrogation of devices.